 Teachers can find a wide range of podcasts touching on a variety of subjects.

-The iTunes podcast library for K-12 features hundreds of titles.
+The iTunes podcast library features hundreds of titles.
 There are language-based podcasts—Italian, French, Spanish, German.
-There are math programs, biology podcasts and many others.
+There are math programs, biology podcasts, and many others.

-Podcast delivery site ThePodcastHost offers a roundup of popular K-12 programming.
-Top shows include Everyday Einstein (bringing science to everyday life); the Math Dude (making math concepts accessible); and Aesop’s Fables, among others.
+Podcast delivery site ThePodcastHost offers a roundup of popular K–12 programming.
+Top shows include Ask Science (bringing science to everyday life), and Aesop’s Fables, among others.

 Podcasts also offer teacher resources.
-In Talks with Teachers, interviewers deliver insights from educators who are driving innovative projects in their schools.
+10 Minute Teacher offers teaching strategies, ideas, and interviews with inspirational educators across the globe.
 Teacher’s Aid addresses practical classroom issues, from overcoming burnout to teaching in impoverished communities.

 With so many options available, it isn’t always easy to know which podcasts make sense in a given classroom.
 What are some of the criteria a teacher might apply in seeking out the best, most appropriate podcasts?